runthings-dev/Secrets-WordPress/readme.txt

 Initial public release.
 Includes basic functionality for secure sharing of secrets with time-limited URLs.

 == Changelog ==

+= 1.5.0 - 7th June 2024 =
+* Full review of plugin to enhance data validation and security
+* Add third-party services section to the readme and admin panel
+* Prevent direct access to template files, bumping version numbers up

 = 1.4.1 - 29th May 2024 =
 * Bugfix - build script was excluding json files eg block.json and broke the blocks